pondermatic/kb-support/readme.txt

 * Email notifications keep customers, admins and agents up to date with recent ticket events
 * Restricted access ensures that only agents and the assigned customer are able to view tickets and correspondance
 * A fully responsive and clean front end design where customers can manage their tickets, including viewing and creating replies
-* Integrated Knowledge Base Articles can be easily created and referenced to try and offer solutions without tickets being created
+* Integrated Knowledge Base articles can be easily created and referenced to try and offer solutions without tickets being created
 * Ability to restrict access to individual knowledge base articles to logged in users only
 * Auto assign new tickets to agents based on current ticket count, or randomly
 * Tracks an agents status so you can see if they are online or offline
 * Ability to assign tickets to multiple agents
+* Add agents to departments and have assign to departments
 * A number of useful shortcodes to display submission forms, KB Article lists, ticket history, login/registration forms, profile editor, KB Article search form - and more
 * Numerous template tags enable you to easily add ticket related content into email notifications
 * Private ticket notes that are visible to agents only
 * Restrict which tickets an agent can view. i.e. Just those to which they are assigned
 * Group customers within a company
+* Customers can access tickets created by other members of their company
 * Uses templates that allow for easy customisation of front end pages, shortcodes and CSS styles
 * Ajax based ticket submissions provide a powerful, reliable and friendly interface for customers
 * Built in SPAM protection